If we don’t win, you don’t pay.

 - Repair-Related Diminished Value

 As it sounds, repair-related diminished value happens when you experience repair-related diminished car value due to the repairs themselves.
-The repair shop can actually decrease the value of your car.
-Most of all, it has to do with a repair shop’s failure to use OEM, original parts, and instead use aftermarket parts or supplies.
+The repair shop can decrease the value of your car.
+Most of all, it concerns a repair shop’s failure to use original OEM parts instead of aftermarket parts or supplies.

 Maybe the paint is the wrong color or looks like an orange peel pattern?
-Or how about when the repairman uses a non-original bumper, or headlamps, etc.?
-So basically, you have two issues with these cases.
+Or how about when the repairman uses a non-original bumper, headlamps, etc.?
+So, you have two issues with these cases.

-“you want to be sure that when you get repairs done, it’s with Porsche parts or Tesla parts or Mercedes parts and not generic parts,” according to Janet Ruiz, strategic communication director with the Insurance Information Institute.
-She went on to say that: “Those sometimes will diminish the value of your luxury cars.”
+“you want to be sure that when you get repairs done, it’s with Porsche or Tesla parts or Mercedes parts and not generic parts,” according to Janet Ruiz, strategic communication director with the Insurance Information Institute.
+She said, “Those sometimes will diminish the value of your luxury cars.”

-One issue is the repair’s quality, and the other is the items used to make the repairs.
+One issue is the quality of the repair, and the other is the items used to make the repairs.
 In either situation, low-quality goods and services mean a lesser value in the market when the vehicle is listed for resale.
-And this is particularly the case when trying to calculate the diminished value with a classic car, such as a 1957 Porsche 356 A, for example.
+This is particularly the case when trying to calculate the diminished value of a classic car, such as a 1957 Porsche 356 A, for example.
 The final diminished value depends on many variables associated with an auto accident and the damaged vehicle type, model, and year.

 The insurer will often argue that they will only pay your car’s depreciated value.
 This is normal in cases of total loss.
 But that is a non-sense argument because it does not address that a crashed car, even when depreciated for everyday wear and tear, is still diminished in its actual value compared to a used car that did not hit.
 Eventually, if you fight hard enough, the insurer may finally attempt a 17c calculation, discussed below.